Jeff Heywood

-Jeff Heywood (born December 20, 1951) is a former American racing driver from Mission Hills, California.
+Jeffrey Lynn Heywood (born December 20, 1951) is a former American racing driver from Mission Hills, California.
 A notable west coast sprint car racer, he raced in the 1980 CART Championship Car California 500 at Ontario Motor Speedway in the Pacific Coast Racing Lightning-Offy.
 Starting 36th, he was knocked out after 14 laps by an oil leak and was credited with 32nd place.